Sacroiliac Joint Pain (SIJ)

 1. Manual Therapy

-Hands-on treatment may reduce SIJ discomfort and improve mobility.
+Hands-on treatment may help reduce sacroiliac joint pain and improve mobility.
 Physiotherapists may apply joint mobilisation, soft-tissue therapy, manipulation and movement retraining.
-Research supports manual therapy combined with strengthening (PMC).
+Research supports manual therapy combined with strengthening rather than passive treatment alone.

 Strengthening is essential for long-term SIJ stability.
 Your physiotherapist may prescribe: